-While there are a number of different security keys on the market, I’m going to specifically focus on the Titan Security Key, since it was developed by Google and is promoted as part of their Advanced Protection Program (a program I’m a part of).
+While there are a number of different security keys on the market, I’m going to specifically focus on Google’s Titan Security Key, since it was developed by Google and is promoted as part of their Advanced Protection Program (a program I’m a part of).

-So let’s take a look at the Titan Security Key.
+So let’s take a look at the Google Titan Security Key.
 I’m going to walk through how it works, how to set it up and where you can use it.

-I keep one security key in my bag and one security key on my keychain.
+I keep one security key in my bag and one security key on my key chain.
 If I need it, I just pull it out and plug it in.

 The Bluetooth key works with my phone (since there isn’t a USB port) and allows me to create the same secure connection even if I’m on my phone.

 Titan Security Key Setup with Google (& Other Accounts)

 In theory, setup of the Google Titan Security Key should be pretty straight-forward.
 You add it to your account and you activate the keys when needed.
 Simple, right?

 In practice, however, I found that initial setup can be a bit tricky.

 If you’ve decided to purchase your own Titan Security Key (available in the Google Store), take a few minutes to watch this setup video so you can see how to connect your new keys with your Google account.

 Get weekly online security tips when you subscribe to AllThingsSecured on YouTube!